 All matter expands when heated, but gases are special in that their degree of expansion is independent of their composition.
-In 1802, the French scientist Joseph Gay-Lussac (1778-1850) found that if the pressure is held constant, the volume of any gas changes by the same fractional amount (1/273 of its value) for each C° change in temperature.
+In 1802, the French scientist Joseph Gay-Lussac (right, 1778-1850) found that if the pressure is held constant, the volume of any gas changes by the same fractional amount (1/273 of its value) for each C° change in temperature.